Sheep 101 logo

 Lamb Marketing

-Most sheep operations derive the majority of the income from the sale of lambs.
-As a result, lamb prices have a large influence on profitability.
-There are numerous options for marketing lambs and pros and cons to each.
+Most sheep operations derive the majority of their income from the sale of lambs or meat.
+As a result, lamb prices have a large influence on profitability and viability of the sheep enterprise.
+There are numerous options for marketing lambs and pros and cons to each one.
+When comparing marketing options, it is important to compare "net" prices, as different marketing options have different costs associated with them.

 Lamb vs. mutton

 Lamb is the meat from a sheep that is less than one year of age.
 Mutton is the meat from a sheep that is older than one year.
-Mutton has a stronger flavor than lamb.
-Yearling mutton is intermediate between lamb and mutton and comes from a yearling, a sheep between 1 and 2 years of age.
-In the live animal, age is determined by the front incisor teeth.
+Yearling mutton comes from a sheep between 1 and 2 years of age.
+Mutton has a more intense flavor than lamb and is usually less preferred by most consumers.

 Demand for lamb